cultureandempire/cultureandempire.github.io/README.md

 As human society has gotten more sophisticated and less dependent on raw natural resources, it has also devalued the need for strong tribal emotions, particularly male aggression.
 We can achieve much more today by dialogue and trade than by simple force.
 Still, our instincts for tribalism are deep and old, and only superficially controlled.
 They come out easily when provoked.
 Ask someone where "they are from," then say something less than polite about that country, and watch the reaction.

 One can draw two male caricatures: the "jocks" and the "nerds."
 The jocks tend to sports; the nerds to intellectual pursuits.
 Speaking as an intellectual, I can vouch shamelessly that nerds are more intelligent, have better looks and genes, and are more likely to thrive in the digital society.
 However, I've never met a male -- jock or nerd -- that was immune to tribalism.
 The main difference is that the jocks do it without comment, as if it were obvious.

 The nerds, on the other hand, back their tribalism with endless self-justification that can turn into formalized dogmatic collective insanity in the worst cases.
 The jocks may be the ones shouting and wielding the sticks.
 However, it's the nerds who invent the slogans and ideologies and build the political machines behind the genocides.

 ## Stupid, Mad, or Bad

-A Serbian soldier in Bosnia, when asked by a journalist why they had not opposed NATO, after so many years of swearing they would die to build a Greater Serbia said, "We may be mad, but we're not stupid."
+A Serbian soldier in Bosnia, when asked by a journalist why they had not opposed NATO, after so many years of swearing they would die to build a Greater Serbia said, "We may be mad.
+We're not stupid."
 I speak sometimes of madness, sometimes of stupidity.
 When we speak of an individual, the two properties are quite different, as the Serbian soldier tried to explain.
 When we speak of a large group of people, madness and stupidity look almost the same.

 In general, collective stupidity is a precursor to collective madness.
 When someone asks me to explain Nazi Germany -- this happens almost daily on the street, I swear -- I give this explanation: